 Community Transit is part of Washington State Insurance Pool.
 We follow a set of Best Practices that determines eligibility of Vanpool drivers.

-If you have a good driving record (no more than one minor ticket or accident in the last three years), and you have five years of verifiable driving history in the U.S. or Canada, you may be eligible to drive a vanpool.
-A minor ticket would be one of the 2 or 3 point tickets in the table below.
+If you are 21 years of age or older, you have a good driving record (no more than one minor ticket or accident in the last three years), and you have three years of verifiable driving history in the U.S. or Canada, you may be eligible to drive a vanpool.
+If your three year driving history is from a country other than the U.S. or Canada, please contact us and we can discuss your situation.

 If you have a ticket on your driving record and it's less than three years old, we will assign points to that citation.
 For more serious offenses (such as DUI or reckless driving), the driver will be ineligible for 10 years.
 The table below shows many common tickets and how many points that ticket is worth.
 This list doesn't cover every possible citation.
 If you have a ticket that isn't described below, you can call or email and we will provide you with additional information.